What Is the Easiest Way to Weld Aluminum? With Helpful Tips

 Aluminum also has high porosity problems.
 Hydrogen trapped in the molten metal tries to escape when the molten puddle solidifies, creating porosity.
 Porosity makes the joint weaker and quite ugly.
 The main sources are poor shielding gas protection and impurities on the base and filler metals.

 Welding always makes the heat-affected zone (HAZ) weaker.
-The HAZ is the area next to the joint affected by the welding heat.
+The HAZ is the area next to the joint affected by heat.
 Because aluminum is soft, manufacturers apply various methods to make it stronger.
-Unfortunately, the high welding heat can reduce this strength by 30-40%.
+Unfortunately, the arc’s heat can reduce this strength by 30-40%.

 Aluminum doesn’t like to contact other elements when it’s molten.
 A low, even invisible, amount of impurities on the metal’s surface can make the final bread brittle and crack sensitive.
 The previously mentioned oxidation also acts as a pollutant.